 The visitor center is open daily, early March through late November.
-The visitor center is closed from late November to early March.
+It is closed in the winter.
 Features include: exhibits, book and map sales, backcountry permits, general information, picnic area, and park rangers on duty.
 Orientation Movie, "Wilderness of Rock" (15 minutes) is shown on request at the visitor center.
 When the visitor center is closed in winter, you can self-register for backcountry permits.
 Water is available year-round.

 Hans Flat Ranger Station

 The remote Hans Flat (Maze) Ranger Station is open daily year-round.
 There is a small sales area with books and maps.
 There are no services, food, gas, or potable water sources in The Maze.
 These are located in Hanksville (68 miles), or Green River (86 miles).

 Canyonlands National Park is open year-round.
 Canyonlands is Utah's largest national park, with 337,598 acres of land and water ready to be explored.
 The Green and Colorado rivers split the park into three major districts: Island in the Sky, The Needles, and The Maze.